 Whether it be for battle, for felling or for building the axe has probably had more impact on civilisation than any other tool and it continues today to help craftsmen, foresters and homeowners alike.

-Carbon steel was highly valued in pre christian and medieval times being both extremely hard to produce and generally imported from the far East (Damascus), this sometimes taking years for traders to travel to and back.
+Carbon steel was highly valued in pre christian and medieval times being both extremely hard to produce and generally imported from the Far East (Damascus), sometimes taking years for traders to travel back and forth.
 So to use the minimal amount of this prized material was the aim for the smith and therefore they developed the technique of inserting a ‘wedge’ of steel into the edge of the iron body of the axe.
 So the main bulk of the axe was forged to shape, using a softer, cheaper material and then a piece welded in to make a cutting edge that could be hardened and sharpened.
-This technique is still widely used, however more to show respect to the old ways and a smiths technical ability than to preserve high cost material (although many would argue a laminate axe has better properties than a mono-steel axe).
+This technique is still widely used, however more to show respect to the old ways and a smith's technical ability than to preserve high cost material (although many would argue a laminate axe has better properties than a mono-steel axe).

 The oldest axe I have in my collection is a Bronze ceremonial axe from Persia c.
 500 BC.
-This was given to my mother by my dad many years ago and she passed it to me when I began blacksmithing (around 30 years ago).
-I have always had a fascination with metals and can clearly remember looking and holding this axe as a kid - something so old and mysterious !
+This was given to my mother by my father many years ago and she passed it to me when I began blacksmithing (around 30 years ago).
+I have always had a fascination with metals and can clearly remember looking and holding this axe as a kid, something so old and mysterious!
 So I suspect my obsession started fairly young.